 Trainees come together on a Thursday for a weekly opportunity to learn more about the subject and the pedagogy of geography.
 It is an opportunity to learn from the subject leader, visiting experts and each other.

 Visits extend trainees’ subject knowledge and provide ideas for school trips and the value of them.
 Recent trips have included the Royal Geographical Society in London, where trainees got the opportunity to explore the role of ICT in geography.
 A field trip takes place every year to the Field Studies Centre in Somerset where trainees revisit and redevelop some essential skills linked to physical and human geography.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.

 |Odyssey TSA (School Direct)|

 Rebecca LillingtonCirencester Deer Park School

-Rebecca Lillington is an experienced teacher currently the Assistant Head of Humanities at Cirencester Deer Park School.
+Rebecca Lillington is an experienced teacher and currently Assistant Head and Head of Humanities at Cirencester Deer Park School.
 She has a Masters in Education and is interested in the development of thinking skills and Building Learning Power in the classroom.
 She has been Subject Leader for Geography since 2009.
 Rebecca is an Honorary Teaching Fellow of the University of Bristol.